kacheio/docs/docs/index.md

 # Welcome

-kache is a modern cloud-native web accelerator and HTTP cache proxy that is highly available, reliable, and performant.
-It supports the latest RFC specifications and should be able to handle high traffic loads, be easily scalable, and support distributed caching systems.
+kache is a modern cloud-native web accelerator and HTTP caching proxy that is highly available, reliable, and performant.
+It supports the latest RFC specifications and is capable of handling high traffic loads, scaling easily, and supporting distributed caching systems.